Brancaster

-The civil parish has an area of 8.27 mi2 and in the 2011 census had a population of 797 in 406 households.
+The parish has an area of 8.27 mi2 and at the 2011 census had a population of 797 in 406 households.
 For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
-Janet Lake, the clerk to Brancaster Parish Council, has recently reached 50 years of service in the post.
+It is on the North Sea coast, with the villages bordering Brancaster Manor marshes.
+Scolt Head Island, a barrier island designated as a National Nature Reserve within the neighbouring parish of Burnham Norton, is immediately to the north of much the parish boundary.